Modern Slavery and Human Trafficking Statement

 As a signatory to the IATA Resolution against Trafficking in Persons, ensuring an environment that is free from modern slavery and human trafficking is a matter of course for the Lufthansa Group.
 The legal prosecution of human trafficking is the responsibility of governments and national law enforcement agencies.
 Nevertheless, the Lufthansa Group is aware of the importance of this topic and recognizes that as an aviation company it can play a significant role in identifying potential criminal offences.
 It has therefore implemented a reporting process for flagging suspected cases of human trafficking that has been coordinated with the authorities.

-The Lufthansa Group as a globally operating group of companies sees it as its responsibility to contribute.
-Companies do not control political developments in countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
-In the coming year, the Group will look to further improve its structures, practices and trainings to fight Modern Slavery and Human Trafficking.
+The Lufthansa Group, as a globally operating group of companies, sees it as its responsibility to contribute.
+Companies do not control political developments in the countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees and suppliers worldwide.
+In the coming year, the Group will look to further improve its structures, practices, and trainings to fight Modern Slavery and Human Trafficking.

 [1] Lufthansa Group means Deutsche Lufthansa AG, and its related bodies corporate, as defined in Section 18 of the German Stock Corporation Act (Aktiengesetz).